xkmato/uvocollab/UvoCollab MVP Task List.md

 - **Task 6.3: Backend: processPayment Function (Escrow)**

-  - **Description:** A Backend that creates a Stripe PaymentIntent.
-The function must be configured to hold the funds in the platform's Stripe account (acting as escrow) 38383838383838 and _not_ pay out to the Legend immediately.
+  - **Description:** A Backend that processes Flutterwave payments.
+The function must be configured to hold the funds in the platform's Flutterwave account (acting as escrow) 38383838383838 and _not_ pay out to the Legend immediately.

   - **Dependencies:** Task 6.2
   - **Acceptance Criteria (AC):**

-    - \[ \] The function creates a PaymentIntent for the correct amount.
+    - \[ \] The function initiates a Flutterwave payment for the correct amount.
-    - \[ \] The payment is "captured" but held (using "Delayed Manual Payouts" 39 or similar Stripe Connect mechanism).
+    - \[ \] The payment is captured but held (using Flutterwave split payment configuration with delayed settlements).

     - \[ \] Upon successful payment, the collaborations doc status is updated to awaiting_contract.